Reporting discrepancies are common and expected when multiple systems measure line item delivery.

 - Exclude unfilled impressions, as these can inflate Ad Manager numbers.

-When an ad server delivers line items that are hosted by a third party, reporting discrepancies between the two systems occur, and it is common to see campaign variances of up to 20%.
+When an ad server delivers line items hosted by a third party, reporting discrepancies between the two systems occur, and campaign variances of up to 20% are common.

-- Incorrect Ad Manager creative setup: Click-trackers and other macros must be implemented properly to track events accurately.
+- Incorrect Ad Manager creative setup: To accurately track events, click-trackers and other macros must be properly implemented.
 Contact your creative developer, advertiser, or third-party for guidance.

 - Different geography definitions: Different ad servers map IP address location data differently, which can lead to significant discrepancies.

-- Latency: Lag between an initial line item request and the appearance of the creative can lead to differences in counts.
-For instance, a user often navigate away after the browser receives the Ad Manager line item request but before the third party responds with the requested line item, or a user may click on a link but navigate elsewhere before the landing page has loaded.
+- Latency: Lag between an initial line item request and the appearance of the creative can lead to different counts.
+For instance, a user often navigates away after the browser receives the Ad Manager line item request but before the third party responds with the requested line item, or a user may click on a link but navigate elsewhere before the landing page loads.